 The rules that govern members’ expense claims are from the Assembly’s Guide to Members’ Allowances and Services and are outlined below.
-Rules governing expense claims made by opposition leaders can be found on the Integrity Commissioner of Ontario’s website.
+Rules governing expense claims made by opposition leaders can be found on the Integrity Commissioner of Ontario’s website (external site).

 Hospitality may be extended to a guest or guests and consumed in the constituency office.
 This includes working meals for staff.
 Reimbursement is based on detailed receipts.